 Our contract manufacturer has manufactured both our Cell Pouch and mini-Cell Pouch technologies (ISO13485; US FDA Quality System Regulations (QSR) 21 CFR 820; EU Medical Devices Regulation MDR 2017/745) for preclinical and clinical evaluation.
-Device specifications have been set, a semi-automated manufacturing process developed, and the product manufactured, packaged and sterilized under strict regulatory guidelines suitable for testing in clinical trials in North America and Europe to complete the manufacturing process.
+Device specifications have been established, a semi-automated manufacturing process developed, and the product manufactured, packaged and sterilized under strict regulatory guidelines suitable for testing in clinical trials in North America and Europe to complete the manufacturing process.
 Sterilization verification studies were completed, and the product previously released for testing in our human clinical trial in Canada with Sernova's ITA (Investigational Testing Authorization) under the jurisdiction of Health Canada.
 A two-year packaging and product stability study has also been successfully completed demonstrating the stability of the product and packaging over this time-period.
-Furthermore, the manufacturing process has also been completed for the current US FDA IND (Investigational New Drug) application for our clinical study at the University of Chicago.
+Furthermore, Cell Pouches were manufactured for the current US FDA IND (Investigational New Drug) application for our clinical study at the University of Chicago.